mattrips/scratchPad/ProtocolConformance 200703.md

 A declaration that `T` conforms to `P` further constitutes, with respect to each protocol `o`*<sub>i</sub>* which `P` refines, a declaration that `T` conforms to `o`*<sub>i</sub>*.
 Thus, for the declaration of `T: P` to be valid, the implicit declarations of each `T: o`*<sub>i</sub>* must be valid.
 For each conformance `T: o`*<sub>i</sub>*, a distinct set of protocol witnesses is established.

+The requirements of a protocol cannot be overridden by any protocol that refines the protocol.
+The requirement

 In a given scope, a type can conform to a protocol in only one way.
 A type `T` cannot be declared to conform to a protocol `P` if, within the visible scope, another declaration exists of `T: P`.
 This rule holds true even where competing